yzr456/tp/docs/UserGuide.md

 Edits the tutoring sessions of a student.

-Format: `edit -s INDEX [d/DAY] [s/START] [e/END]…​`
+Format: `edit -s INDEX d/DAY s/START e/END…​`

 **Parameters:**
-* `INDEX`: The position number of the student in the displayed list and **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size
+* `INDEX`: The position number of the student in the displayed list and **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size.
-* `[d/DAY]`: Day of the week (MON, TUE, WED, THU, FRI, SAT, SUN)
+* `d/DAY`: Day of the week (MON, TUE, WED, THU, FRI, SAT, SUN).
-* `[s/START]`: Start time in 24-hour format (e.g., 0900, 1430)
+* `s/START`: Start time in 24-hour format (e.g., 0900, 1430).
-* `[e/END]`: End time in 24-hour format (e.g., 1100, 1630)
+* `e/END`: End time in 24-hour format (e.g., 1100, 1630).

 **Notes:**
-* Sessions must follow the order: `d/` then `s/` then `e/`
+* Sessions must follow the order: `d/` then `s/` then `e/`.
-* You can edit multiple sessions at once by repeating the pattern
+* You can edit multiple sessions at once by repeating the pattern.
-* When editing sessions, **all existing sessions are replaced** with the new ones
+* When editing sessions, **all existing sessions are replaced** with the new ones.
-* Sessions cannot overlap with existing sessions for other students
+* Sessions cannot overlap with existing sessions for other students.
-* Sessions cannot overlap with each other for the same student
+* Sessions cannot overlap with each other for the same student.

 **Examples:**
 * `edit -s 1 d/MON s/0900 e/1100`
-    - Replaces all sessions for student 1 with a Monday 9am-11am session
+    - Replaces all sessions for student 1 with a Monday 9am-11am session.
 * `edit -s 2 d/TUE s/1400 e/1600 d/THU s/1500 e/1700`
-    - Replaces all sessions for student 2 with two sessions: Tuesday 2pm-4pm and Thursday 3pm-5pm
+    - Replaces all sessions for student 2 with two sessions: Tuesday 2pm-4pm and Thursday 3pm-5pm.

 ### Locating persons by name: `find`